Akarsh3053/AutoBot/README.md

 ```

 ### Updates....

--[x] Removed BTC module from sample apps due to instability will be replaced or re-modelled.
--[x] Adding more options for data analytics and visualization.
+-[x] Removed BTC module from sample apps due to instability will be replaced or re-modelled. -[x] Adding more options for data analytics and visualization. -[x] Updating layout and UI